U.N. says has reports of starvation in Syria's besieged Deir Al-Zor

 “All schools are functioning in the city however absenteeism amongst children is common as children suffer from frequent fainting due to malnutrition,” it added.

-Islamic State militants “interrogate and harass people leaving the city and confiscate their documents”, while the Syrian government “requires those wishing to leave by land or air to obtain authorization”, the report said.
+Islamic State militants “interrogate and harass people leaving the city and confiscate their documents”, while the Syrian government “requires those wishing to leave by land or air to obtain authorisation”, the report said.

 A government grain reserve and a very small patch of government-controlled land can continue to provide grain for two main functioning bakeries for “many months”, but a lack of fuel and yeast has boosted black market bread prices to eight times the price in the capital, Damascus.